mpipatta/mpipatta.github.io/solarPV.md

-## Design & Integration & Installation of a 5-kW Rooftop Solar PV System
+# Design & Integration & Installation of a 5-kW Rooftop Solar PV System

 On this page, let us discuss how we can design a completely off-grid 5-kW rooftop solar PV system.

-### Design an off-grid 5-kW rooftop solar PV system
+## 1.0 Determine Load

 First, we need to know what loads we are going to use.
 In our scenario, we will create a rooftop system that can serve three houses.
 All three houses have the appliances as listed in the table below.